How to Earn Money as a Kid in 2021

 - Get paid for extra chores around the house.
 I always tell my kids to negotiate first.
 Otherwise, they’re just doing it to be kind and help out.

 - Make items with your school name or mascot and sell them.
-It’s easy to figure out how to make money as a kid at school.
+It’s easy to figure out how to make good money as a kid at school.
 Anything from t-shirts to hair bows to buttons and water bottles can be printed with the school’s logo and sold.
 These will be easy to sell just by wearing them to school as advertising!

 - Make and sell pet treats and toys.
 Find recipes and ideas off of Pinterest, and sell these to neighbors and friends.